CompoundLookup Search compounds by elements

 Why Element-Based Search Matters

-CompoundLookup solves this by letting you select elements (C, H, O) and see ALL matching compounds—including C₆H₁₂O₆ and every other carbon-hydrogen-oxygen compound.
+CompoundLookup solves this by letting you select elements (C, H, O) and see ALL matching compounds—including every carbon-hydrogen-oxygen compound without memorizing formulas.

 Try Element-Based Search